Excellent performance, facial detection and continuous video recording make the Nest Hello the ultimate video doorbell.

 It’s surprising that it’s taken so long for a major competitor to launch a video doorbell to challenge the Ring.
 The wait has well been worth it: the Nest Hello builds on the Ring Video Doorbell’s features, adding additional security and convenience to your front door.

 Portrait-mode answering, continuous video recording, and the ability to answer your door from your Google Home all make the Nest Hello a robust, intelligent and flexible method by which to protect your front door.
+By protect, I don’t just mean for people walking up to your front door; the fact that the Nest Hello can record permanently also means that this model is a quality security camera that lets you see what’s going on outside your front door.

 Nest Hello – Design and build